Jack Twist: Sexual orientation

+Interestingly, the story's fame has made Annie Proulx a bit unhappy.
+She has vehemently been an opposer of fan-written stories that attempt to provide a happier ending for her characters.
+According to the author, the love story's tragedy makes it realistic.
+For the writer, a different story would drastically change who the characters are meant to be.
+That said, Proulx does not seem to have any issues with the movie itself and adores the work done by Ledger and Gyllenhaal.

 Novelist Brent Hartinger analyzed some of the discussion about the sexual orientations of the characters, writing for AfterElton.com.
 Hartinger personally "felt it inconceivable" that the characters could be considered bisexual and not gay because the film consistently showed their dissatisfaction with their heterosexual partners and deep emotional and physical fulfillment with one another.
 Hartinger added that Del Mar insists on anal sex with his wife, and Twist seeks out other males for sex outside of his marriage when Del Mar is not available.
 Hartinger puts down efforts to describe the characters as bisexual to a mixture of bisexuals who misunderstand "what it means to be gay" and some who rightfully feel starved of media representations of bisexuality.
 For Hartinger, the actors' opinions of "straight guys who just happened to fall in love" seems to come more from Gyllenhaal and Ledger's acting method rather than an assessment of the text.
 Hartinger ended the discussion with a quotation from Proulx, on the subject of her short story, to illuminate the ways in which different people interpret the sexualities of the main characters: